oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/input.md

 ## Loading

-Add a loading animation to the input with the `loading` property, the property is a `Boolean`
+Add a loading animation to the input with the `loading` props, the props is a `Boolean`

 </card>